Project Icarus (interstellar)

-Project Icarus is a theoretical engineering design study aimed at designing a credible, mainly nuclear fusion-based, unmanned interstellar space probe.
+Project Icarus is a theoretical engineering design study aimed at designing a credible, mainly nuclear fusion-based, uncrewed interstellar space probe.
 Project Icarus was an initiative of members of the British Interplanetary Society (BIS) and the Tau Zero Foundation (TZF) started in 2009.
 The project was under the stewardship of Icarus Interstellar until 2019.
 It remains a BIS project.

 The project was planned to take around five years and began formally on September 30, 2009.
 An international team of scientists and engineers was assembled and a number of papers were published on many aspects of Interstellar flight during the active phase of the project.

 History

 Project Icarus was founded, mainly, by Kelvin Long and Richard Obousy.
 The project was first announced at a conference at the United Kingdom Space Conference, held at Charterhouse, Surrey on 4 April 2009, when Kelvin Long had organized the first interstellar session.
 He then approached Richard Obousy about helping to set up the project.
 A symposium was organized by Kelvin Long and Ian Crawford at the British Interplanetary Society to review "Daedalus After 30 Years".
 As well as presentations from Long, Obousy and Crawford, it included presentations from future team members Richard Osborne, Martyn Fogg and Andreas Tziolas.
 Other future team members in the audience that day included Pat Galea and Rob Swinney.
 The genesis of the project is described in the original paper as well as a history paper.

 Project Icarus focused on the technology challenges of interstellar travel.
 "The required milestones should be defined in order to get to a potential launch of such a mission.
 This should include a credible design, mission profile, key technological development steps and other aspects as considered appropriate."
 These goals are to be achieved by technical reports on engineering layout, functionality, physics, operation and other aspects of such an interstellar ship.

 While Daedalus had relied on helium-3 propulsion depending on mining Neptune or Jupiter to produce sufficient helium-3; several other fuel sources and fusion types were researched.

 Members of the Project Icarus study group went on to form a 501(c)(3) nonprofit organization called Icarus Interstellar, which then launched various other projects other than just Project Icarus.
 Icarus Interstellar has the mission of seeing interstellar flight achieved by the year 2100.

-In September 2011, Project Icarus received a mention in the BBC's Sky at Night Programme.
+In September 2011, Project Icarus received a mention in the BBC's The Sky at Night programme.

 2013 Project Icarus design competition

 In 2013 a design competition internal to Icarus Interstellar was launched.
-During a final workshop at the British Interplanetary Society in October 2013 a team from the WARR student group of the Technical University of Munich under the leadership of Andreas Hein was nominated as the winner.
+During a final workshop at the British Interplanetary Society in October 2013 a team from the WARR student group of the Technical University of Munich under the leadership of Andreas M. Hein was nominated as the winner.

-Icarus Firefly, one of the competing designs, was latter sufficiently developed to be presented as an article in the Journal of the British Interplanetary Society.
+Icarus Firefly, one of the competing designs, was later sufficiently developed to be presented as an article in the Journal of the British Interplanetary Society.